qutip/qutip/doc/guide/dynamics/dynamics-monte.rst

 Note that we give the actual rate and not its square root, and that ``nm_mcsolve`` automatically computes associated jump rates :math:`\Gamma_n(t)\geq0` appropriate for simulation.

 We conclude with a simple example demonstrating the usage of the ``nm_mcsolve`` function.
-For more elaborate, physically motivated examples, we refer to example notebook 1 [TODO] and example notebook 2 [TODO].
+For more elaborate, physically motivated examples, we refer to the accompanying tutorial notebook [TODO].

 .. plot::